chrismusashi85/CppND-Capstone-Snake-Game/README.md

 # CPPND: Capstone Snake Game
+(I chose "CPPND : Capstone Snake Game" as a base project.)

 In this game, you control a snake and guide it to a food.
-Yellow food is good for the snake, and the snake gets long if the snake eats it.
+Yellow food is good for the snake, and the snake gets longer if the snake eats it.
 Red food is toxic, so the snake dies if the snake eats it.

 <img src="snake_game.png"/>